 Property maintenance is a huge deal for rental properties since it means that either you have to hire someone to make repairs, or you have to drive out and fix things yourself.
-This can cost a large waste of money and time, which can be extremely frustrating because many problems can be stopped before they become too large.
+Whether you’re paying out of pocket or through homeowners association fees, repairs cost a lot of money and time.

 1. Ensure It’s Waterproof From the Get-Go